mottmacdonaldglobal/grasshopper-structural-grillage-model/README.md

 # Grasshopper_STRUCTURAL_Grillage_Model

-*this script is mainly used for strcutural engineers to build grillage model for structural analysis
+*this script is mainly used for structural engineers to build grillage model for structural analysis

 The model has been separated to two major parts, which are: